flutter/website/src/content/platform-integration/web/bootstrapping.md

 ## `flutter_bootstrap.js`

-When building your flutter app, the `flutter build web` command will produce a script called `flutter_bootstrap.js` in the output build directory, which contains the JavaScript code needed to initialize and run your Flutter app.
-You can use this script by simply placing an async script tag for it in your `index.html` file in the `web` subdirectory of your flutter project:
+When building your flutter app, the `flutter build web` command will produce a script called `flutter_bootstrap.js` in the output build directory (`build/web`), which contains the JavaScript code needed to initialize and run your Flutter app.
+You can use this script by simply placing an async script tag for it in your `index.html` file in the `web` subdirectory of your flutter
+project:

 ```html
 <html>